oscarmickelin/locally-correlated-recovery/README.md

 solve_sub_slice_twosided.m - Updates one matrix X_num in step 2 of the algorithm

-solve_each_slice_twosided.m - solves one iteration of A*X' - X*A', where X is a matrix with structure band-diagonal + cross
+solve_each_slice_twosided.m - solves one iteration of AX^T - XA^T, where X is a matrix with structure band-diagonal + cross

-solve_each_slice_second_twosided.m - solves one iteration of A*X - X'*A', where X is a matrix with band structure
+solve_each_slice_second_twosided.m - solves one iteration of AX - X^TA^T, where X is a matrix with band structure